-I also invest in and advise early-stage startups, specializing in engineer recruiting and growth.
-I invest personally and also via Sequoia’s Scout Program.
+I also invest in and advise early-stage startups.
+I advise startups on their initial growth and data stack, growth strategy, and interview structure for the first product/GTM hires; I also provide product feedback.
 If you’re looking for an advisor, feel free to reach out!

 In my free time, I like to write essays on engineering, society, and film.
 I enjoy watching films and musicals with friends, swimming, and Pilates.
 You can find me at Twitter, Linkedin, Github or email.